MicrosoftDocs/windows-iotcore-docs/windows-iotcore/windows-ce-app-container-driver-getting-started.md

 keywords: Windows 10 IoT Core, Windows CE, application migration, CE App Container
 ---

-# Getting Started Building Drivers for Windows CE App Container
+## Getting Started Building Drivers for Windows CE App Container

 The Windows CE App Container is a technology that allows most CE applications to run on top of Windows 10 IoT Core.
 More information on how to get started can be found in the article, [Getting Started with CE App Container](https://docs.microsoft.com/windows/iot-core/windows-ce-app-container-getting-started).

+> [!NOTE]
+> PRERELEASE - This technology is currently in prerelease.
+If you would like to explore creating a CE App Container Plug-in Driver
+> please contact your Microsoft account representative or your Microsoft OEM distributor.

 The architecture for the CE App Container provides a way for existing Windows CE developers to provide custom stream drivers that can be access by your CE application.